ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

-# Aries OpenAPI Demo <!-- omit in toc -->
+# FlexID OpenAPI Demo <!-- omit in toc -->

 What better way to learn about controllers than by actually being one yourself!
 In this demo, that’s just what happens&mdash;you are the controller.
-You have access to the full set of API endpoints exposed by an ACA-Py instance, and you will see the events coming from ACA-Py as they happen.
+You have access to the full set of API endpoints exposed by an FlexID instance, and you will see the events coming from FlexID as they happen.
 Using that information, you'll help Alice's and Faber's agents connect, Faber's agent issue an education credential to Alice, and then ask Alice to prove she possesses the credential.
 Who knows why Faber needs to get the proof, but it lets us show off more protocols.

 # Contents <!-- omit in toc -->